nik0lcho/hair-salon-website/README.md

 ## 🚀 Steps to Run the Project

-Clone the repository
+- Clone the repository

-Start a virtual environment
+- Start a virtual environment

-Install the requirements
+- Install the requirements

-Connect to a database and ensure your settings are correctly configured in `settings.py` or another config file.
+- Connect to a database and ensure your settings are correctly configured in `settings.py` or another config file.

-Run initial migrations:
+- Run initial migrations:
-python manage.py makemigrations
-python manage.py migrate

-Move the custom permissions migration file `0002_group_permissions.py` to another app’s migrations folder (e.g., `common/migrations/`), then re-run migrations: python manage.py migrate
+- Move the custom permissions migration file `0002_group_permissions.py` to another app’s migrations folder (e.g., `common/migrations/`), then re-run migrations:

-Populate the database by running the following scripts: python utils/populate_schedule.py python utils/my_daily_task.py python utils/populate_services.py
+- Populate the database by running the following scripts:
+- python utils/populate_schedule.py
+- python utils/my_daily_task.py
+- python utils/populate_services.py

 ## 👥 User Roles